nesaulov/surrealist/README.md

   end
 end
 ```
-`.serializer_context` takes an array of symbols and dynamically defines instance methods from them.
+`.serializer_context` takes an array of symbols and dynamically defines instance methods
+that read values from the context hash.
 So `.serializer_context :current_user` will become
 ``` ruby
 def current_user
   context[:current_user]